priyasundaresan/blender-rope-sim/README.md

 * Run `blender -b -P render.py` to produce renderings of the rope in different states
 * Run `python make_vids.py` which will create a video called `output.mp4` visualizing your renderings and the ground truth info; (alternatively run `python mask.py` and `python vis.py` separately)
 * Use the images (/images), annotations (/images/knots_info.json), and segmentation masks (/image_masks) as training data for your project

+### Contributing
+* If you have any features you'd like to see added or would like to contribute yourself please let us know!
+* In particular, some things we would love help with are:
+ * Adding support for more rope rigs (currently we only have a cable rig and a braided rig, though we'd love to see things like chains, etc.)
+ * Adding support for domain randomization (color, lighting, texture, etc.)
+ * Simulating rope with more elasticity (i.e. rubber bands, etc.)
+ * Extending our model of cylinders connected with rigid body constraints to a 2D representation for cloth